mailtrap/mailtrap-ruby/README.md

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on [GitHub](https://github.com/mailtrap/mailtrap-ruby).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](CODE_OF_CONDUCT.md).

 All contributions are required to have rspec tests covering its functionality.

 Please be sure to update [README](README.md) with new examples and features when applicable.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The package is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Mailtrap project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+Everyone interacting in the Mailtrap project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

+## Compatibility with previous releases

+Versions of this package up to 2.0.2 were an [unofficial client](https://github.com/vchin/mailtrap-client) developed by [@vchin](https://github.com/vchin).
+Package version 3 is a completely new package.